Canadian Citizenship by Descent: What Bill C-3 Changes

 - What changed: The first-generation limit was removed for people born or adopted abroad before December 15, 2025.
 A new substantial connection test (1,095 cumulative days of Canadian physical presence) now applies to children born or adopted abroad on or after December 15, 2025.

 This page is informational, not legal advice.
 The Next Passport is an independent document organization tool — not a law firm, not a Canadian government agency, and not authorized to practice law in Canada or the United States.
 This page gathers publicly reported information from English-language news outlets and primary Canadian government sources, and explains it in plain English for descendants trying to understand how the December 2025 amendments may affect their eligibility.
 For guidance on your specific situation, always consult a licensed Canadian immigration consultant or attorney.
-Canadian citizenship law changes frequently — the information below reflects publicly reported sources as of May 26, 2026 and may not reflect subsequent developments.
+Canadian citizenship law changes frequently — the information below reflects publicly reported sources as of July 4, 2026 and may not reflect subsequent developments.

 How we source this page